 Dogs require doctor's care, vaccinations and check-ups.
 They become sick and need medicine.
 They also need guidance, patience, understanding, attention, love and encouragement.
 Please make your decision an educated one.

 We currently have long lists for young healthy dogs.
 If you are willing to wait for up to a couple months then please proceed with application.
 If you want to adopt a dog very soon after approval, then please consider a senior or special needs (i.e. deaf) !

 OUR VIEWS AND POLICIES REGARDING ADOPTION:

 Our dogs will never be outside dogs.
 Boxers are very people-oriented dogs and they do not do well when left alone and ignored and will come up with something to keep them entertained if they are bored.
 That could include barking, digging, or jumping the fence to explore when left outside alone.
 They are at high risk for heat stroke in the summer and cannot handle the cold winter temps due to their very short, one-layered coat (most dogs have two coats).

+Please note many of our dogs have been traumatized before coming into rescue.
 Our foster homes evaluate each dog and know which kind of environment the dog will do best in.
 We will only place one of our dogs in a home that is both the right match for the dog and adopter.
 Selecting a dog based on the dog's picture or story alone is a great way to wind up with a mismatch.
 The cutest dog in the world may not seem so cute when the dog's physical and emotional needs are more than the family can offer.
 Just as the ugliest dog in the world can become the most adorable when the family finds the dog is a great fit.
 Practice good judgement and look at the dogs' energy levels, quirks, habits, likes and dislikes.
 This is what you'll be living with.

 WHY DO WE TAKE SUCH A STRONG POSITION?